Montgomery County halts plan to lift restrictions as D.C. region’s coronavirus cases rise

 The seven-day rolling average of new cases in Maryland, Virginia and the District stands at 1,704, up from 1,313 cases to start the month.
 Infections have been rising in the Washington region amid a coronavirus outbreak at the White House — although local health officials say there’s no clear evidence of a connection — and a drop in temperatures that’s bringing more activities indoors.

-William Petri, a professor of infectious diseases at the University of Virginia School of Medicine, said part of the increase is fueled by the changing weather and small social gatherings.

-“With the nice weather we can sit outside and have a cup of coffee and be six feet apart and have treasured social interaction with friends, but that’s going to be more and more difficult the colder it gets,” he said.
+William Petri, a professor of infectious diseases at the University of Virginia School of Medicine, said, “With the nice weather we can sit outside and have a cup of coffee and be six feet apart and have treasured social interaction with friends, but that’s going to be more and more difficult the colder it gets.”

 D.C. region’s coronavirus caseload hits two-month high; officials say small gatherings are fueling rise